singingwolfboy/netlify-home/_docs/custom-domains.md

 We'll automatically set up redirects for the alternative domain to the primary domain.
 So if you use `www.example.com`, we'll configure `example.com` to do a 301 redirect to the `www` domain.
 If you assign the naked domain to your site, we'll redirect in the opposite direction.

+We only redirect automatically between the root domain and www.
+Not any other subdomains.

 ## Domain aliases

 Depending on your plan, you can setup domain aliases for your domain, so the same site will be rendered on several different domains.